''We just wanted to write and say thank you so much for a fantastic trip to SW Turkey. After years of birding in the UK,

 The mountains behind Koycegiz rise quickly to over 7000 feet.
 We can ascend to over half this height on the road to Arla.
 The main prize here is the Kruper's Nuthatch, an endemic to the region.
 Short-toed Eagles can be watched hovering over distant ridges.
 In the woods there are both Middle Spotted and Syrian Woodpeckers as well as the localised Sombre Tit.
 Jays are particularly numerous, the local race exhibiting rather dark plumage and a black crown.
 Further down the valley in the more open areas we will watch for the highly vocal Black-headed Bunting singing from low bushes as well as the stunning Black-eared Wheatear.

 A day trip to Gulubeli Pass, east of Dalaman, will reveal lots of mountain species.
 We discovered this site in 1999, where a road cuts through some of the most dramatic scenery in Western Turkey.
 With snow-capped peaks in all directions, Red-fronted Serin is fairly common and Crimson-winged Finch is possible.
 The main prize in this area is the White-throated Robin, a bird which combines beauty, scarcity and a restricted range, in stunning natural surroundings.
 On past visits we have never failed to find them at an easily accessible site.
-Other species include Chough, Wryneck, Black Redstart, Ortolan, Woodlark, Rock Sparrow, Rock Thrush, Rock Bunting, Snow Finch and Eastern Orphean Warbler.
+Other species include Chough, Wryneck, Caucasian Shore Lark, Black Redstart, Ortolan, Woodlark, Rock Sparrow, Rock Thrush, Rock Bunting and Snow Finch.
 Cretzschmar's Buntings can easily be found, the males betraying their presence with their four-syllable song.
-Also common in the area are both Ruppell's and Eastern Orphean Warblers and Blue Rock Thrush, and we have a good chance of Eastern Bonelli’s Warbler.
+Also common in the area are Ruppell's and Eastern Orphean Warblers and Blue Rock Thrush, and we have a good chance of Eastern Bonelli’s Warbler.

 On day seven we will drive up to Pamukkale, a spectacular world heritage site and great birding destination.
 Hot springs emanating from the hillside deposit calcium carbonate in semi-circular formations known as travertines.
 These natural pools have attracted visitors for hundreds of years.
-We can paddle in the ‘healing waters’, but we will also be on the lookout for two of the regions localised specialities, Cinereous Bunting and Finsch’s Wheatear.
+We can paddle in the ‘healing waters’, but we will also be on the lookout for three of the regions specialities, Cinereous Bunting, Olive-tree Warbler and Finsch’s Wheatear.

 BAFA, KARINE AND EPHESUS

 On day eight we will drive west to Bafa, our base for the last three nights.
-We will spend a full day at Lake Karine and the Miletus marshes.
+We will spend a full day at Lake Karine.
 With the ancient ruins of Miletus in the background, the marshes are particularly attractive.
 Spoonbills and Glossy Ibis can be watched at close range; Garganey and Wood Sandpipers feed side by side in the water meadows; Bee-eaters hawk insects overhead; and Spur-winged Plovers display on the drier areas.
 Past visits have yielded some of our best sightings, including both Great Snipe and western Turkey's third ever White-tailed Plover!

 We will also visit the western shore of Bafa Golu, where a similar range of birds can be found.
-This area is better for White-tailed Eagle, which sometimes breeds in the area.
-If the water levels are favourable, thousands of migrant waders can be seen on the shore.
+If the water levels are favourable, thousands of migrant waders can be seen.

-The world famous archaeological site of Ephesus is just an hour’s drive from our hotel.
-We will set aside three or four hours for our visit.
+The world famous archaeological site of Ephesus is just an hour’s drive to the north.
+We will set aside three hours for our visit.
 Even the most die-hard birder could not fail to be impressed, but just in case, there are Rock Nuthatches, Blue Rock Thrushes and Long-legged Buzzards in and around the ruins!

-Breakfast will normally be taken at about 7.30am.
-We may need an earlier start for the fish owls.
+Most years we experience warm or hot weather, with little or no rain.
+On a couple of occasions we have had unsettled weather lasting several days.
+Breakfast will normally be taken at about 7am.
+We will need a much earlier start for the fish owls.
 Basic fitness is all that is required.
 Full days will be spent in the field and short/medium length walks will be undertaken regularly.
 There will be very little uphill walking, even in the mountains, which will be done at a sensible pace.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with two nights at the Yesil Vadi Hotel, Manavgat, four nights at the Hotel Panorama Plaza at Koycegiz, one night at the Richmond Pamukkale Hotel and three nights at an excellent hotel at Bafa.
+Full-board accommodation is provided, with two nights at the AC Hotel, Antalya, four nights at the Hotel Panorama Plaza at Koycegiz, one night at the Richmond Pamukkale Hotel and three nights at an excellent hotel at Bafa.
 All rooms have an en suite bathroom.
 Packed lunches will be taken every day.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 3rd, ending with breakfast on 13th), soft drinks at meal times, local transport by mini-bus, boat trips, entrance to archaeological sites, international flights and airport taxes.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 2nd, ending with lunch on 12th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, entrance to archaeological sites and international flights.

 WHAT IS NOT INCLUDED